 Technology: Our technology helps us to deliver on our commitment to being Purple.
 We tailor the content of our platform and the advice of our experts to be timely, personal and relevant to each member.
-For example, our technology generates health savings strategies that are delivered to our members when they call us or use our platform.
-We refer to these individualized education opportunities as Teachable Moments.
-We believe this particular type of Teachable Moment that involves the interaction with one of our member education specialists helped us generate more than \$100 million in additional HSA deposits in fiscal year 2014.
+For example, our technology generates health savings strategies that are delivered to our members when they interact with our platform or call us.
+We employ individuals, which we refer to as Member Education Specialists, who provide real-time assistance to our members via telephone.
+We refer to each of these individualized education opportunities as Teachable Moments.
+As part of their duties, our Member Education Specialists record the identity of members to whom they provide education and assistance via an internal database referred to as the CX System.
+A feature of the CX System is its ability to interact with our other databases to track the amount by which a member increases his or her HSA contributions after interacting with our Member Education Specialists.
+Based on this process, we believe that this particular type of Teachable Moment helped us generate more than \$100 million in additional HSA deposits during the year ended January 31, 2014.

 We believe our Purple culture drives our success.
 Our commitment to Purple has been rewarded with consumer loyalty scores that far exceed those of most banks and traditional health insurers.
-In addition, over 90% of all HSAs opened with us remain open as of January 2014.
+In addition, approximately 93% of all HSAs opened with us remain open as of April 30, 2014, and we retained 98% of HSAs, year over year, during fiscal year 2014.